tau-alma/student-work_gazebo_model/gazebo_control_interface/README.md

 This package adds and controllability interface to the gazebo simulation.
 With this package the avant simulation model can be sent messages and they will moved to the model.

-This package will mimic the [hw_interface](https://github.com/tau-alma/avant_ros/tree/main/hw_interface) node so that running simulations with the avant would be possible.

 with this interface it is possible to control the movement of the model.
 Over the topic /motion_controller/commands the interface listens the commands

 which come as JointState commands in form of: